Rubus glabratus

-Rubus glabratus is a Latin American species of brambles in the rose family.
-It is native to Central America (Panama, Costa Rica) and South America (Colombia, Ecuador, Bolivia).
+Rubus glabratus is a Latin American species of bramble in the rose family.
+It forms a perennial subshrub.
+The stems are up to 80 cm long and have curved prickles.
+The flowers are rose-colored and the fruit is red.

-Rubus glabratus is a perennial subshrub with stems up to 80 cm (2 2/3 feet) long, with curved prickles.
-Flowers are rose-colored.
-Fruit is red.
+The genetics of Rubus is extremely complex, making it difficult to decide which groups should be recognized as species.
+As there are many rare species with limited ranges such as this, further study is needed to clarify the taxonomy.

-The genetics of Rubus is extremely complex, so that it is difficult to decide on which groups should be recognized as species.
-There are many rare species with limited ranges such as this.
-Further study is suggested to clarify the taxonomy.
+The plant is native to Central America (Panama, Costa Rica) and South America (Colombia, Ecuador, Bolivia).